pbogden/gsheet/README.md

 *D3 (CORS):*

-* <a href="http://bl.ocks.org/pbogden/d46d6dbfcd6f35a3ccda">This demo</a> uses Google's <a href="http://enable-cors.org">CORS-enabled</a> servers (the preferred and simpler approach).
+* <a href="http://bl.ocks.org/pbogden/d46d6dbfcd6f35a3ccda">This demo</a> uses Google's <a href="http://enable-cors.org">CORS-enabled</a> servers.
+Although this is the preferred and simpler approach, it doesn't work in Safari (for reasons I don't understand).

 *D3 (JSONP):*

 * <a href="http://bl.ocks.org/pbogden/62244b94a1da2db963db">This demo</a> implements a D3 plugin that uses JSONP to access data for non-CORS-enabled services.
-But JSONP has security issues, so this approach is not recommended.
+But JSONP has security issues, so beware.

 *Python (3):*
 ```